 - The quality of their letter of motivation.

 How to apply?

-You can submit your application by completing the following steps:
+You can submit your AMS application by completing the following steps:

-- Submit your application for the Master programme of your choice.
-Note that your application needs to be complete, so with all required documents including valid language test scores.
+- First, submit your application for the Master programme of your choice.
+Note that your Master’s application needs to be complete, with all required documents including valid language test scores.

-- Receive your UvA student number and master application file number
+- Receive your UvA student number and MyInfo reference number.

-- Fill out and submit the application form for the Amsterdam Merit Scholarship (you will need both your UvA student number and master application file number.)
+- Fill out and submit the application form for the Amsterdam Merit Scholarship.
+You will need to upload the following documents:

 When to apply?

 Applications for an AMS scholarship should be submitted no later than 13 January 2023, 23:59 CET.